run-ai/docs/partners/sigopt/README.md

 ```
 python master.py --job_name my-exp-name --parallel_jobs 4 --observation_budget 32 --project my-runai-project-name
 ```
 The script will tune a [simple model](https://github.com/sigopt/sigopt-python) with two hyperparameters.
-Run:AI will keep spinning up and orchestrating 4 parallel pods, each connecting to the SigOpt platform and training the model with a set of hyperparameters, until 32 pods are completed successfully.
+Run:AI will keep spinning up and orchestrating 4 parallel pods, each connecting to the SigOpt platform and training the model with a different set of hyperparameters, until 32 pods are completed successfully.